AliSubhan5341/iot-assignment-one/README.md

 # Adaptive IoT Sampling and Aggregation System

-This repository contains the implementation of an IoT system based on the ESP32 and FreeRTOS.
-The system collects sensor data, performs local FFT analysis to determine the optimal sampling frequency, aggregates sensor readings, and transmits the aggregated results to both an edge server (via MQTT over WiFi) and the cloud (via LoRaWAN and TTN).
-The design also includes energy-saving strategies that reduce the system's power consumption compared to traditional oversampled systems.
+This repository implements an energy-efficient IoT system using an ESP32 board with FreeRTOS.
+The device collects sensor data, performs local FFT analysis to determine the dominant frequency, and then adapts its sampling frequency accordingly.
+It computes an average over a 10-second window and transmits this aggregated value via two channels: MQTT over WiFi to an edge server, and LoRaWAN (via TTN) to the cloud.

+The primary goal is to conserve energy by reducing unnecessary high-frequency sampling while ensuring a constant and minimal communication load over the network.

 ---

 ## Project Overview

-This project aims to optimize energy usage and reduce communication overhead while preserving data quality.
-The key aspects include:
+### Objectives

-- **Local Signal Analysis (FFT):**
+- **Efficient Signal Analysis:**
-  A high-frequency sampling phase is used to perform an FFT on the sensor signal to detect the dominant frequency components.
-The Nyquist principle is then applied to set an optimal sampling frequency (twice the maximum detected frequency).
+  The system initially samples the sensor signal at a very high rate to perform Fast Fourier Transform (FFT) analysis.
+This process identifies the dominant frequencies present in the signal.
+Based on the Nyquist theorem, the device then computes an optimal sampling frequency (set to twice the maximum significant frequency), thereby avoiding oversampling and saving energy.

-- **Adaptive Sampling & Deep Sleep:**
+- **Adaptive Sampling & Power Management:**
-  After computing the optimal sampling rate, the device switches to this rate and enters a deep sleep mode between sampling intervals.
-This approach dramatically reduces power consumption compared to continuous oversampling.
+  After the FFT phase, the adaptive sampling frequency is “locked in” and the device switches from the high-frequency sampling mode to a lower, optimal frequency.
+It enters deep sleep mode between transmission intervals to significantly reduce energy consumption.

-- **Data Aggregation & Transmission:**
+- **Data Aggregation and Consistent Payload:**
   The system aggregates sensor readings over a fixed 10-second window.
-The aggregated (averaged) value is then transmitted using:
-  - **MQTT over WiFi:** to a local edge server.
-  - **LoRaWAN:** to a cloud server via TTN.

-*Note:* Regardless of the sampling strategy, both systems transmit only one aggregated value every 10 seconds.
-Therefore, the payload size remains constant.
+Regardless of whether the device is oversampling or using the adaptive sampling strategy, it transmits only one aggregated value.
+This results in a consistent 6-byte payload transmitted every 10 seconds, ensuring that network load is constant.

+- **Dual Communication Channels:**
+  The aggregated result is sent over MQTT (using WiFi) to an edge server and via LoRaWAN to the cloud (using OTAA activation on TTN).

 ---

-## System Operation
+## Key System Components and Important Variables

+### Network and Time Synchronization
+- **NTP Sync Variables:**
+  - `g_ntpEpoch`: Epoch time at the last NTP sync.
+  - `g_syncMillis`: The system uptime (millis) at synchronization.
+- **IP Configuration:**
+  Variables such as `local_IP`, `gateway`, `subnet`, `primaryDNS`, and `secondaryDNS` ensure stable network connections.
+- **NTP Server:**
+  The system uses `ntpServer` (e.g., "time.google.com") with offsets (`gmtOffset_sec` and `daylightOffset_sec`) for accurate time stamping.

+### LoRaWAN and MQTT Configurations
+- **LoRaWAN Settings:**
+  Parameters like `devEui`, `appEui`, `appKey`, and the channel mask ensure proper cloud communication via the LoRaWAN network.
+- **WiFi/MQTT Parameters:**
+  WiFi is set up using credentials (`ssid_wifi` and `password_wifi`), and the MQTT client is configured with `mqtt_server`, `mqtt_port`, `mqtt_topic`, and `client_id`.

+### Sampling and FFT Analysis
+- **Sampling Constants:**
+  - `WINDOW_SIZE` defines the number of samples used for the FFT (must be a power of 2).
+  - `MAX_SAMPLING_FREQ` is the maximum rate at which the device is capable of sampling.
+- **Adaptive Variables:**
+  - `currentSamplingFreq` holds the active sampling frequency.
+  - `lockedAdaptiveFreq` (saved in RTC memory) preserves the optimal frequency across deep sleep cycles.
-1. **FFT Phase:**
+- **FFT Computation:**
-   At start-up, the system samples the signal at maximum frequency for a short duration to run the FFT.
-The results from the FFT determine the dominant frequency and help set the optimal sampling frequency based on the Nyquist criterion.
+  The code uses the `arduinoFFT` library to perform FFT on `vReal` and `vImag` arrays, identifying the maximum frequency component and setting the optimal sampling frequency accordingly.

-2. **Adaptive Sampling:**
-   Following the FFT phase, the ESP32 adapts its sampling frequency to a lower rate (optimal frequency), reducing the amount of processing and energy consumption.

-3. **Deep Sleep & Wake-Up:**
-   The device enters deep sleep to conserve energy.
-It wakes up periodically (every 10 seconds) to sample the signal, compute the average over that interval, and then transmit the aggregated data.

-4. **Data Transmission:**
-   The aggregated value (formatted as a 4-decimal floating point number) is transmitted via MQTT and LoRaWAN.
-Measurements indicate that the payload size is exactly 6 bytes per message, regardless of whether the system uses oversampling or adaptive sampling.
+### Data Aggregation and Transmission
+- **Aggregation Window:**
+  Sensor data is aggregated over a 10-second interval (`AGGREGATE_WINDOW_MS`).
+- **Communication Load:**
+  After aggregation, the sensor’s average reading (formatted to four decimal places) is transmitted.
+This message is fixed at 6 bytes regardless of the internal sampling strategy.

 ---